tra-versed/Cyclistic-Bikeshare-Analysis/README.md

    GROUP BY day_of_week, member_casual
    ORDER BY day_of_week, member_casual
    ```
-4. Finally, to examine trips by start time, this query rounded all start times to the nearest hour and then counted each trip, grouped by the rounded start time and rider type:
+4. Finally, to examine trips by start time, this query rounded all start times to the nearest hour while counting each trip, grouped by the rounded start time and rider type:

    ```sql
    SELECT